Ghum Hai Kisikey Pyaar Meiin: Season 2

 7 years later, Savi works as a teacher in Mumbai and stays with Isha and Shantanu.
 She learns that she can never conceive, and meets a young neighbor, Saisha "Sai" Thakkar, becoming friends, but her grandmother, Bhagyashree, and Isha often quarrel.
 Sai's father, Rajat, is a wealthy businessman and a divorcee who remains distant from Sai due to his resentment towards Ashika, his wife, who left him for a richer businessman, Arsh, and took their son, Kiaan, along with her.
 Ashika reopens Sai's custody case.
 Rajat and Savi marry to win custody.
 Rajat is manipulated into believing that he is being betrayed again.
 He divorces Savi, but she confronts him and has a car accident, leaving her in a critical state.
 Luckily, Savi survives, and Rajat tries to win her over again.
 They confess their love and consummate.
 Savi takes Kiaan to a gaming competition, where he is kidnapped by Arsh.
 Kiaan dies, and the Thakkar family and Ashika blame and oust Savi.
 Savi is miraculously pregnant, while Ashika manipulates Bhagyashree into marrying Rajat with her.
 In a confrontation, Ashika reveals that she had Kiaan kidnapped, but was not aware that it would lead to his death.
 Ashika is killed by Arsh while Savi stabs Arsh with a rod.
 In her final moments, Ashika asks Savi to take care of Sai and find happiness with Rajat.
-Two years later, Savi, now an IAS officer and mother to Kiaan II, hoists the national flag as Rajat, Sai, and their family cheer.
+Two years later, Savi, now an IAS officer and mother to a boy, Kiaan Jr, hoists the national flag as Rajat, Sai, and their family cheer.